 In the 1890s, many of the wealthy people were European expatriate coffee and banana exporters.
 It is said they suffered from boredom (or lack of culture) in the remote city of San Jose.

-So they spearheaded the creation of this classical theatre as a way to bring entertainment and culture for themselves, all citizens and visitors.Thus came about the idea for the National Theatre which took a long time to from conceptualization, design and approval.
+So they spearheaded the creation of this classical theatre as a way to bring entertainment and culture for themselves, all citizens and visitors.Thus came about the idea for the National Theater which took a long time to from conceptualization, design and approval.
 Financing came from the ‘Coffee Tax’ placed on exports.
 Eventually the ’Coffee Tax’ was revoked and replaced by a general tax on imports, thus requiring an involuntary contribution from all citizens to finance its construction.

 Construction of the National Theatre began in 1891 but it was not completed and opened to the public until October 21st, 1897.
 It is a 19th century reproduction of the famous Paris Opera House.
 The theatre’s opening production was ‘Faust’ written by Johann Wolfgang von Goethe.

 Touring the National Theatre